notsatan/auto-sub/README.md

 ## About the project

-A command line tool to batch add subtitles, chapters, attachments to media files using [FFmpeg](http://ffmpeg.org).
+Auto-sub is simply a command line tool to batch add subtitles, chapters, attachments to media files using [FFmpeg](http://ffmpeg.org).

-The final result will be present inside a matroska (`.mkv`) container.
+The final result will be in a matroska (`.mkv`) container regardless of the original container.

 ## Terminology